-DRAMA 10 - 3 Credits.
+DRAMA 10 & 20 - (3 or 5 Credits)

 The emphasis in Drama 10 is to acquire knowledge of self and others through participation and reflection on the dramatic experience.
 To develop competency in communication skills through participation in movement, speech and improvisation.
 To develop an appreciation for theatre history, design, script, and live performance.
 To become aware and address social issues.
 The main focus is also to have fun working together to create through self expression.
 This is a hands on course that will contain positive attitude about life.
+Drama 20 will continue to develop the skills acquired in Drama 10.

-DRAMA 20 & 30 - 5 Credits
+DRAMA 30 - (5 Credits)

-Drama 20 and 30 program outcomes can be offered through Advanced Theatre Production when possible upon request.
+Drama 30 program outcomes can be offered through Advanced Acting/Touring Theatre when possible upon request.